Last modified December 17, 2025

 ...

 These two settings ensure this App custom resource is picked up and reconciled by the unique app operator.
-When the kubectl-gs is used then both of these fields are set correctly when templating an app, when the --in-cluster flag is used, see kubectl gs template app, so that there is no need to remember about it.
+When kubectl-gs is used, both of these fields are set correctly when templating an app with the --in-cluster flag.
+See kubectl gs template app for details, so there is no need to remember this.

-Once the App custom resource name and configuration for unique App Operator are taken care of, the only thing left is to configure the bundle so that nested App custom resources are placed into correct workload cluster namespace, and with the correct configuration.
+Once the App custom resource name and configuration for unique App Operator are taken care of, the only thing left is to configure the bundle.
+This ensures that nested App custom resources are placed into the correct workload cluster namespace, with the correct configuration.
 This requires two steps.

-Firstly, the App custom resources .metadata.namespace and .spec.namespace fields must be equal, meaning must reference the same namespace.
+Firstly, the App custom resource’s .metadata.namespace and .spec.namespace fields must be equal — that is, they must reference the same namespace.
 Let’s consider the snippet from the previous paragraph and enrich it with these settings.

 apiVersion: application.giantswarm.io/v1alpha1